Filtering Modes for Connect for Windows, iOS, and macOS

 DNS Filtering Mode

-DNS Filtering Mode is the fastest, most basic filtering option.
-It requires a minimum amount of processor capacity and network bandwidth from your users’ devices.
-DNS Filtering works with devices running Connect.
-Connect uses the loopback address (127.0.0.1) to intercept DNS requests before connecting the device to a website.
-The DNS request is forwarded to a Linewize Cloud DNS filter where your user policies are applied to the requests.
-The device will load allowed requests or will display a DNS Block Page if the content is blocked.
+Connect on DNS Filtering Mode intercepts DNS requests using the loopback address (127.0.0.1) before the device connects to a website.
+The DNS request is forwarded to a Linewize Cloud DNS filter, where user policies are applied.
+If content is blocked, the device either loads the allowed requests or displays a DNS Block Page.

 Web Filtering Mode

-When Web Filtering Mode is enabled, Connect uses a packet filter to intercept traffic commonly used for websites, application content, and communications on three common ports:
+In Web Filtering Mode, Connect for Windows uses a packet filter, and Connect for macOS employs a system extension to intercept traffic for websites, application content, and communications across three common ports:

-• Port 53- IP and domains typically used to transmit website content
+• Port 53: IP and domains that transmit website content

-• Port 80- services like VOIP (voice and chat services), BitTorrent (file sharing between random devices on the internet), remote screen sharing, CDNs (websites queued up on nearby servers), streaming media, gaming services, and web proxies
+• Port 80: services like VOIP, BitTorrent, remote screen sharing, CDNs, streaming media, gaming services, and web proxies

-• Port 443- encrypted data from web connected applications, forms, and websites using Transport Layer Security (TLS)
+• Port 443: encrypted data from web-connected applications, forms, and websites using TLS

 Was this article helpful?